-Check out the easy recipe below to create the ultimate Chocolate Tart the whole family will love.
+Check out the delicious recipe below to create the ultimate chocolate tart the whole family will love.

 For the dough: